UKCloud/documentation/articles/openstack/ostack-how-cloud-config.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Configuring an instance using Cloud-Config (User-Data)
+toc_title: Configure an instance using cloud-config
 toc_fullpath: How To/ostack-how-cloud-config.md
 toc_mdlink: ostack-how-cloud-config.md
 ---

-# How to configure an instance using cloud-config (user-data)
+# How to configure an OpenStack instance using cloud-config

 ## Overview

-When you boot an instance in OpenStack its possible to pass configuration to the instance, this configuration is passed into the instance as cloud-config (sometimes called User-Data).
-This allows you to quickly and easy make configuration changes at boot time.
+When you boot an instance in OpenStack it's possible to pass configuration to the instance as cloud-config (sometimes called user-data).
+This enables you to quickly and easy make configuration changes at boot time.

-## Why would I use this
+## Use cases

+The following list provides some examples of how you can use cloud-config to configure an instance:

-Setting a default locale
+- Setting a default locale
-Setting an instance hostname
+- Setting an instance hostname
-Generating instance SSH private keys
+- Generating instance SSH private keys
-Adding SSH keys to a user’s .ssh/authorized_keys so they can log in Setting up ephemeral mount points
+- Adding SSH keys to a user's `.ssh/authorized_keys` so they can log in
+- Setting up ephemeral mount points
-Configuring network devices
+- Configuring network devices
-Running config scripts at startup
+- Running config scripts at startup
-And much much more.

 ## Example
-As an example, lets boot an instance and run some arbitry commands at boot time.

-cloud-config can be deployed via the command line, or via the horizon GUI.
-This guide will use the CLI, the same script can be used via the GUI, it will just need to be pasted into the "Configuration" tab.
+You can deploy cloud-config via the command line or via the OpenStack Horizon GUI.
+In this guide, we use the CLI, but you can use the same script via the GUI by pasting it into the **Configuration** tab.

+As an example, let's boot an instance and run some arbitrary commands at boot time.

-Create a new text file called, user-data.txt.
+1. Create a new text file called `user-data.txt`.

-Add the following to it.
+2. Add the following to the new file.

-`
+    ```
     #cloud-config
     runcmd:
      - mkdir -pv /root/cloud-config-test
      - touch /root/cloud-config-test/boottest
      - echo "boot instance test" >> /root/cloud-config-test/boottest
-`
+    ```

-Now boot an instance using the cli, and add "--user-data user-data.txt" to the end of the boot command.
+3. Boot an instance using the CLI, and add `--user-data user-data.txt` to the end of the boot command.

-Once the instance has booted, log into the instance, switch to root and look in the directoy, you will see the new file, and it will contain "boot instance test"
+4. When the instance has booted, log into the instance, switch to root and look in the directoy.
+You will see the new file, and it will contain `boot instance test`.

-This is a very simple example of what can be done with cloud-config, but you can see from this simple example that you can easily start to build fairly complicated setup scripts.
+This is a very simple example of what you can do with cloud-config, but you can see from this simple example that you can easily start to build fairly complicated setup scripts.

-## Cloud Config documentation
-The cloud config documentation can be found here;
+## Next steps

+You can find documentation for cloud-config at the following location:

 https://cloudinit.readthedocs.io/en/latest/topics/examples.html